 A debt consolidation refinance enables you to pay off high-interest credit card debt, medical bills, student loans, and other outstanding loan balances.
 This is achieved by refinancing your mortgage for a larger amount than your current home loan balance, using your home equity to cover these additional debts.

-Bottom Line on a 2nd Mortgage to Consolidate Debt
+Bottom Line on Getting a 2nd Mortgage to Consolidate Debt

 Rather than managing multiple payments across various financial obligations such as personal loans, credit cards, and other debts, consolidating with a 2nd mortgage allows you to streamline all your debts into a single payment.
 This simplifies the management of your monthly financial commitments.